Does Your Company Have an Employee Activist Policy?

-An employee activist policy gives permission to or prohibits employees from speaking publicly in opposition to their employer.
+An employee activist policy gives permission to or prohibits employees from speaking publicly in opposition to their employer and/or in speaking up for change.
 Drafting an effective employee activist policy, though, requires thinking through and weighing many factors.

 Are employee activist policies permissible under the First Amendment?

 Public and private companies have different ownership structures and must abide by different rules.
 Public companies are owned collectively by shareholders who have purchased stock in the company.
 Private companies are owned by private individuals or groups, whether wholly or through private stock.

 By their nature, public companies are held up to a higher degree of public scrutiny.
 They must make annual reports and financial statements public, and the actions of their executives and board members are closely scrutinized.

 When it comes to employee activism, public and private employers also must handle speech in the workplace differently.